Houston Judge Commits Vandalism

 Did The Judge Get Off Too Easy?

-Although the judge received the punishment that was appropriate according to the law, should he have received a more stiff fine considering his position and knowledge of the law?
+Although the judge received the punishment that was appropriate according to the law, should he have received a stiffer fine considering his position and knowledge of the law?

 Should the judge be required to wear a GPS tracking system that transmits his position with real-time tracking technology for a year?